Sport

 We offer a limited number of scholarship places for our most elite performers who will play at a minimum of county standard within one of our respective sports.

-In addition, our Sporting Excellence Programme is open to those without a scholarship who demonstrate real excellence across a variety of sports.
-Our Sporting Excellence Programme has an unlimited number of positions and those enrolled are entitled to all the above scholar perks with the exception of fee remission. |
+In addition, our Sporting Excellence Programme is open to those without a scholarship who demonstrate excellence across a variety of sports.
+Our Sporting Excellence Programme has an unlimited number of positions and those enrolled are entitled to a variety of

 Explore our Senior School